Dynamics of "Classical" Bosons, Fermions, and beyond: Quantum versus Classical dynamics

 \section{Quantum versus Classical dynamics}

-To put our work in perspective, we recapitulate some general results about the geometric interpretation of quantum mechanics.
-Direct quantum mechanical time evolution of the fermionic and bosonic states considered here is governed by the unitary operator $U=e^{-iHt}$ acting on the coherent states and has been studied in earlier works\cite{b3,b4}.
+{In contrast to the classical formalism presented here, direct quantum mechanical time evolution of the fermionic and bosonic states is governed by the unitary operator $U=e^{-iHt}$ acting on the coherent states and has been studied in earlier works\cite{b3,b4}.
+Generally speaking, the trajectories obtained in each case will quantitatively differ from each other.
+Even in the simple case of single particle coherent states, where, as one might expect, the equations of motion are identical for classical and quantum dynamics their solutions are still give distinct trajectories.
 A comparison of this quantum mechanical evolution with the classical approach pursued in this work is given in the Appendix.
+However it must be noted that such differences between the classical and quantum dynamics are an inevitable feature of the states under consideration and do not prevent us from gaining insights through the comparison of the fermionic and bosonic manifolds as shown in earlier sections.

-In this section, we discuss our results in the more general context of the geometric interpretation of quantum mechanics.
+In this section, we put our work in perspective, by recapitulating some general results about the geometric interpretation of quantum mechanics and then discussing our results in this more general context.}

 When studying the mechanics of a classical system, it is useful to identify the state of the system as a point on a symplectic manifold representing the phase space.
 The symplectic structure of this manifold endows it with a Poisson bracket, and observables are smooth differentiable functions over the manifold.
 The set of observables is equipped with a commutative and associative algebra.
 The observables generate flows on the manifold, and a particular one, the Hamiltonian, generates time evolution and thus dynamics.
 In this sense, classical mechanics can be viewed as a geometric theory.